polycrate/polycrate/docs/2_reference.md

 Artifacts can be stored in the **artifacts root** inside your workspace (which is configurable using `--artifacts-root` and defaults to `artifacts`).

-By default, Polycrate looks for [Ansible Inventories](#ansible-inventory) and [Kubeconfigs](#kubeconfig) in the Artifacts Directory of a Block.
+By default, Polycrate looks for [Ansible Inventories](#ansible-inventory) and [Kubeconfigs](#kubeconfig) in the artifacts directory of a Block.

-For each block in the workspace a directory will automatically be created underneath the artifacts root (e.g. `artifacts/block/`).
+For each block in the workspace a directory will automatically be created underneath the artifacts root (e.g. `artifacts/blocks/$BLOCK_NAME`).

 ## Ansible Inventory

-Polycrate can consume yaml-formated [Ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) files inside the artifacts directory of a block.
+Polycrate can consume yaml-formated [Ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) files inside the [artifacts directory](#artifacts) of a block.
 Polycrate looks for a file named `inventory.yml` by default - this can be overridden using the `inventory.filename` stanza in the block configuration.

 An inventory file can be created automatically by a block or provided manually (useful for existing infrastructure).